Mark Fritz

 WAR CORRESPONDENT

-Mark Fritz won the 1995 Pulitzer Prize for International Reporting for his searing dispatches from Rwanda, where a meticulously planned genocide killed 800,000 people in 100 merciless days.
+In a career often built on blood, Mark Fritz won the 1995 Pulitzer Prize for International Reporting for his searing dispatches from Rwanda, where meticulously planned massacres killed 800,000 people in a mere 100 days.
+Mostly with machetes.

-Fritz began as an intern at the Detroit News in 1977, working weekends at the Murder Capital's legendary 1300 Beaubien police beat, an intense prep school for bearing witness to horror.
-After graduating Wayne State University in Detroit, he spent more than five years at the Kalamazoo (Mich.)
+Fittingly, Fritz began his career as an intern at the Detroit News in 1977, working weekends at the Murder Capital's legendary 1300 Beaubien police beat, an intense prep school for bearing witness to horror.
+After graduating Wayne State University in Detroit, he spent five years at the Kalamazoo (Mich.)
 Gazette, covering every beat in the house.
-He won a State Bar of Michigan award for his coverage of an 11-year-old rape victim caught in a furious abortion debate.
+He won a Michigan State Bar award for his coverage of an 11-year-old rape victim caught in a fraught abortion debate.
 He waited six years to interview her as an emancipated adult.

-Fritz was a staff writer for the Associated Press from 1984-1997, and again in 2003-2004.
-He reported on German unification, the collapse of the Soviet Union, and wars in Iraq, Afghanistan, Rwanda, Somalia, Chechnya, Sierra Leone, Liberia, Mauritania and Bosnia, among others.
-As an investigative reporter for the Boston Globe, Fritz filed from the scene of the World Trade Center's destruction.
-As an AP editor on the Foreign Desk, he filed the U.S. "A-wire" bulletin on the fall of the Berlin Wall (November 9, 1989).
+Fritz was a staff writer for the Associated Press from 1984-1997, and again from 2003-2004.
+He covered German unification, the collapse of the Soviet Union, and wars in Iraq, Afghanistan, Rwanda, Somalia, Chechnya, Liberia and Bosnia.
+As a reporter for the Boston Globe, Fritz filed from the scene of the World Trade Center's destruction.
+As an AP editor on the Foreign Desk, he filed the U.S. "A-wire" bulletin on the Nov.
+9, 1989, fall of the Berlin Wall.

 LEGACY